 Getting What You Want and Need As a Wife Without Demanding It

-Your charms will do more for you as a wife than any complaining or "standing up for yourself" ever will.
+Your charms will do more for you as a wife than any complaining or fighting will.
 It might sound odd at first, but gentleness and femininity are elixirs for men.
 They cannot experience those womanly qualities anywhere else but in a relationship.
-The competitiveness of the working world and even the dynamic between his friends is always macho and aggressive, and a man's relationship is the one place he can really get solace from all of that.
-You husband will be grateful to you for showing your softer, submissive side.
+The competitiveness of the working world and even the dynamic between his friends is usually macho and aggressive, and a man's relationship is the one place he can really get solace from all of that.
+Your husband will be grateful to you for showing your softer, submissive side.

 Using a business analogy, I think of my husband as my own special client, one that provides me with mutual rewards.